What is an interim manager?

 There are no long-term expectations of an acting manager.
 The immediate and only requirement is to fulfill the position’s duties until a replacement is found.
 The individual is not required to add value beyond business-as-usual so there are less expectations over all.
 Consequently, the role of acting manager is often given to a more junior employee to fill in following a sudden departure within the organisation – with the suggestion that if they do well then they may be made the permanent manager.
 However, the organisation will reserve the right to hire permanently to find the best-person for the role long-term.

 What makes an interim different to a permanent or acting manager is that they are engaged to solve problems or achieve particular objectives in a short-time frame that are more than just business-as-usual for the role.
 Usually these challenges and objectives are strategically important to the organisation’s overall business plan.
 Certainly, they will be important enough that the organisation cannot wait for a permanent manager to be hired or, if they have been, for them to develop into the role.
-That is why an interim managers will often overlap with a permanent post-holder, sometimes for the entire length of the interim assignment.
+That is why interim managers will often overlap with a permanent post-holder, sometimes for the entire length of the assignment.

 For similar reasons, an acting manager would be considered insufficient.
 An interim manager is more than simply fulfilling the duties of the role until a replacement can be found.
 They need to be proven against the exact challenges the role currently faces so that can overcome obstacles and achieve the objectives quickly.